Reviewed Date: 11/22/2022

 How is a capital budget different from the adopted operating budget?
 The capital budget is a subset of the adopted budget.
-A municipality can have a regular budget without a capital budget, but it can’t have a capital budget without a regular budget.
+A municipality can have an operating budget without a capital budget, but it can’t have a capital budget without an operating budget.
 Furthermore, state laws do not require capital budgets.

 Capital budgets typically operate on a project length schedule rather than a fiscal year schedule.
 Capital budgets also mark the first year of a Capital Improvement Program (CIP) or multi-year budget, which typically spans five years.
 The CIP should be updated every year to review expected revenues, inflation, project length, project necessity, and prioritization.

 So why go to the trouble?
 For large projects that will take more than one year to complete or finance, and for projects that are not financed by proprietary or trust funds, having a separate place to track the project and its expenses is much easier.
-In addition, these are very expensive (typically more than $25,000) undertakings and deserve closer attention and scrutiny.
+In addition, these are very expensive (local policies may define a capital improvement project based upon its cost which in the case of a small city could be $2,500 to $5,000 whereas in a larger city the minimum valuation could be $10,000 or more) undertakings and deserve closer attention and scrutiny.
 Furthermore, this type of long-term planning helps set priorities, forces consideration of life expectancies of facilities and equipment, allows multi-year financing for projects that could otherwise not be attempted without debt issuance, improves cash management by simplifying debt retirement, and rating agencies look favorably upon cities with CIPs.